KajFromHH/jansson-mobile-development-hh-course-final-project-2025/frontend/README.md

 in my Android phone (Samsung Galaxy A20 model) and Android SDK is NOT required for enabling app to work in Android devices, I didn't see a need to fix this problem now.

+2) The music doesn't looping.

+This is known restriction with the current version of Expo Audio library.

+The Ovani royalty-free 'Synthpop_Free_Java_Cut_30_Ovani.wav is pre-cut as 30 second soundtrack.

+However, the useEffect for gameMusic.play() in AudioContext.tsx is not a reactive state, thus React doesn't re-run the music until something is changed in the useEffect, such as on or off music in the checkbox, according the Microsoft Co-Pilot.

+Expo Audio does expose loop, but after testing gameMusic.loop, nothing changed.

+Microsoft Co-Pilot recommended to use looping method (i.e. isLooping) by expo-av.
+Since expo-av audio is considered depracated by the official Expo documentation, I decided not use Co-pilot's solution into my app.

+In summary, since current version of Expo Audio has no looping methods, the music will not loop in the current version of VN_APP.